Prateekyadav17/Prateekyadav17/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=prateekyadav17" alt="prateekyadav17" /></a> </p>

-- 🔭 I’m currently working on **🔭 Building and improving web projects using React, JavaScript, PHP, and modern web technologies**
+- 🔭 I’m currently working on **Building and improving web projects using React, JavaScript, PHP, and modern web technologies**

-- 🌱 I’m currently learning **🌱 Currently learning and improving my skills in MERN Stack, Backend Development, APIs, and DSA**
+- 🌱 I’m currently learning **and improving my skills in MERN Stack, Backend Development, APIs, and DSA**

-- 👯 I’m looking to collaborate on **👯 Open to collaborating on web development and open-source projects**
+- 👯 I’m looking to collaborate on **web development and open-source projects**

 - 👨‍💻 All of my projects are available at [http://prateek-yadav17.netlify.app/](http://prateek-yadav17.netlify.app/)

-- 💬 Ask me about **💬 Ask me about HTML, CSS, JavaScript, React, PHP, MySQL, and responsive web development**
+- 💬 Ask me about **HTML, CSS, JavaScript, React, PHP, MySQL, and responsive web development**

 - 📫 How to reach me **prateek82250@gmail.com**